Synthesizer Based Efficient Self-Attention for Vision Tasks: Introduction

-In our work, we provide a viable alternative to overcome the shortage brought from the dot-production in the standard self-attention module, in order to pursue a better performance of visual self-attention.
-Inspired by the NLP-like synthesizer, we propose a plug-in synthesizer to replace traditional visual self-attention modules, namely, the Visual Dense Synthesizing (VDS) module.
+In this work, we provide a viable alternative to overcome the shortage brought from the dot-production in the standard self-attention module, in order to pursue a better performance of visual self-attention.
+Inspired by the NLP-like synthesizer\cite{synthesizer,app14177794}, we propose a plug-in synthesizer to replace traditional visual self-attention modules, namely, the Visual Dense Synthesizing (VDS) module.
 Compared with the NLP-like synthesizer, which contains one-dimensional natural language vectors, our module applies the multi-dimensional tensor to adapt the presentation of visual features.
 The module is basically composed of a tensor transformation for self-alignment between query matrix and key matrix, without computing the dot-product multiplication among the feature of query-key-value.
-Removing dot product operations, the VDS gains some straightforward advantages. \begin{enumerate} \item Replacing dot production based computation with a learnable linear synthesizer reduces dependency on the input, thus enhancing the robustness of the model against external perturbations. \item The proposed linear synthesizer can be easily adapted to input data structure, without reshaping the raw input.
-Thus, it is easier to preserve the underlying structure of feature maps. \item Since the alignment transformations in the synthesizer are computed upon various dimensions of feature maps, the attention is produced simultaneously in both channel and spacial domain. \end{enumerate} To further simplify the linear transformations in synthesizing, derived from the regular VDS module, the paper further proposes a series of plug-and-play modules, namely, Synthesizing Tensor Transformations (STT).
+Removing dot product operations, the VDS gains some straightforward advantages: \begin{enumerate} \item Replacing dot production based computation with a learnable linear synthesizer reduces dependency on the input, thus enhancing the robustness of the model against external perturbations; \item The proposed linear synthesizer can be easily adapted to input data structure, without reshaping the raw input.
+Thus, it is easier to preserve the underlying structure of feature maps; \item Since the alignment transformations in the synthesizer are computed upon various dimensions of feature maps, the attention is produced simultaneously in both channel and spacial domain. \end{enumerate}

+To further simplify the linear transformations in synthesizing, derived from the regular VDS module, the paper further proposes a series of plug-and-play modules, namely, Synthesizing Tensor Transformations (STT).
 The STT series are finally applied for the image classification task and image caption task.
-According to the result of our typical classification experiment, the STT series demonstrates that it not only is a viable alternative of the traditional self-attention module but also has better robustness.
+According to the result of our typical classification experiment, the STT series demonstrates that it is not only a viable alternative of the traditional self-attention module but also has better robustness.